GL-Li/summaries/linux/linux_bash_fundmentals.md

 tar -xf xxx.tar.gz -C path/to/folder  # extract to specific folder
 ```

-## Linux: gzip, bzip2 to compress tar balls, not for Windows and Mac
+#### Linux: gzip, bzip2 to compress tar balls
+Not for Windows and Mac

 `gzip` is faster but less compression